HL7/davinci-atr/input/pagecontent/usecases.md

 The following definitions are used for the Member Attribution List implementation guide.

+1. __MemberId:__
+A unique identifier for a member within a payers plan.

+2. __Payer Identifier:__
+A unique identifier for an organization that provides insurance plans and enters into contracts with health care providers.

+3. __Contract Identifier:__
+A unique identifier assigned by the Payer to the agreement with a specific healthcare provider.

+4. __Plan Identifier:__
+A unique identifier for an insurance plan that a payer provides.
+Members belong to specific plans.

+**NOTE:** The combination of Member Identifier, Payer Identifier, Contract Identifier and Plan Identifier is always unique.

 1. __Attribution:__
 Results of Algorithmic process that assigns patients to providers or payers or Groups.
 Assignment process where patients are just assigned to the group manually.
 A Patient could declare to be part of a Group by providing or selecting their PCP information or ACO information.

-Add examples for each of the above
-	- For example when patients belong to a HMO plan there is an Attribution List created with all the patients who are on the HMO plan.
+For example when patients belong to a HMO plan there is an Attribution List created with all the patients who are on the HMO plan.

 2. __Member Attribution List:__
 Enumeration of patients who are attributed to payers, providers, medical homes or groups.
+Patients may belong to multiple plans.
-The Attribution list contains the patient information along with information such as Attributed Provider, Health Plan information, Validity Period for the list, Risk Information etc.
+The Attribution list contains the patient information along with information such as Attributed Provider, Health Plan information, Validity Period for the list, Risk Information etc. A member may be present multiple times within a member attribution list, however the combination of Member Identifier, Payer Identifier, Contract Identifier and Plan Identifier is always unique and can be used to identify the member.

 3. __Attributed Provider:__
 Provider responsible for the health of the Patient per the contract and will receive the payments and credits based on performance.